Neilski/URF-TestApp/README.md

 # URF-TestApp
-A simple URF windows console test application
+A simple windows console application that demonstrates a problem with SaveChangesAsync() with nested entity insertion.